-- 1. Federal, state and local regulations have specific requirements, pursuant to the handling, management and disposal of hazardous materials including, but not limited to, asbestos and lead-containing materials, specifically lead-based paint; PCB ballasts; fluorescent light tubes; and contaminated soil.
-The contractor must comply with the specific requirements associated with this specification, including but not limited to required licenses, certifications, permits and insurance. - 2.
-The contractor shall submit to Buyer a close-out package to include, at a minimum, all daily logs, sign-in and sign-out sheets, safety meetings, personnel air/blood monitoring data, SDSs of the materials used, HEPA (High Efficiency Particulate Air (filters)) inspection logs, agency notification and permits, copies of manifests, and general field notes.
-The close-out package must be submitted to Contract Coordinator within two-weeks after the end of the project.
+Federal, State and Local regulations have specific requirements, pursuant to the handling, management and disposal of hazardous materials including, but not limited to, asbestos and lead-containing materials, specifically lead-based paint; PCB ballasts; fluorescent light tubes, and contaminated soil.
+The Contractor must comply to the specific requirements associated with this specification, including but not limited to required licenses, certifications, permits and insurance.2.